brunoziie/kunai/README.md

 ## Getting started

 [kunai](https://github.com/brunoziie/kunai) is language, framework or project structure agnostic, that means you can write your test script out of your project.
-You just need to create a `spec.kunai` file and write your test instructions.
+You just need to create a `test.kunai` file and write your test instructions.

 ### Conventions
 Before starting writing is important know some conventions from [kunai](https://github.com/brunoziie/kunai).